Attash2312/ostheory/important-topics.md

 ### 10.1 Problem statement
 We have free memory blocks (holes) and process requests.
 We must place each process into a hole.

+Layman explanation:
+- Think of holes as empty "containers" of size (KB).
+- Each process needs one container.
+- When you place a process into a hole, the hole **shrinks** (remaining size).

 - **First Fit**: first hole that is large enough
 - **Best Fit**: smallest hole that is large enough
 - **Worst Fit**: largest hole